June 19 is FreeBSD Day!

 - Telling us why you love FreeBSD using #FreeBSDDay on your Facebook, Twitter, and Instagram posts

-- Consider donating to our Board president’s Facebook fundraiser or directly to the Foundation to help us continue our support of the Project
+- Consider donating to the Foundation to help us continue our support of the Project

-We look forward to commemorating the beginning of our favorite open source operating system on June 19, and we hope you’ll join us!
+We look forward to commemorating the 25th anniversary of our favorite open source operating system on June 19, and we hope you’ll join us!